filefog/filefog/README.md

 *Parameters*
 -  `parentIdentifier {String}` Depending on the service,this should either be the path of the file to be deleted or the identifier for the file.
 -  `options {Object}` (optional) one or more of the options below:
+    - `raw_response {Boolean}` Specifies if the raw response from the cloud service should be returned, or if response transformation should occur _default false_

 *Returns*
    `{Promise}` A promise that will successfully resolve into an `Object` with the following parameters